TUM-DSE/morphos/REPRODUCE.md

 ## Measurement hosts

-Git-clone this repository on both hotsts (adelaide, wilfred) **into the same absolute path** with the `--recursive` flag to also clone the submodules.
+Git-clone this repository on both hosts (adelaide, christina) **into the same absolute path** with the `--recursive` flag to also clone the submodules.

 ```bash
 git clone https://github.com/TUM-DSE/morphos.git --recursive /scratch/$USER/morphos